Radio City Music Hall: Music and shows

 Under conductor Ernö Rapée, from 1932 to 1942, there were weekly broadcasts of live concerts from Radio City on the NBC Blue Network radio program Radio City Music Hall of the Air.
 On October 8, 1939, Radio City's symphony orchestra performed the world premiere of Eugene Zador's opera Christopher Columbus for national radio broadcast on Radio City Music Hall of the Air.
 Originally the work was supposed to be performed on the stage of Radio City, but ticket sales were so strong that the production moved to the larger Center Theatre but with Radio City's artistic leaders and performers still attached.

 The Grateful Dead played eight shows over nine days in October 1980, culminating on Halloween; two of the shows from this run were released as the video Grateful Dead: Dead Ahead.
 In the 1980s, Liberace grossed $2.5 million from 14 performances with a combined audience of 82,000, setting a box-office record for Radio City Music Hall at the time.
 Adele performed a one-night-only concert at Radio City, which was recorded on November 17, 2015, and broadcast on NBC on December 14, 2015.
+On July 23–24, 2018, Britney Spears performed at Radio City as part of her Piece of Me Tour.

 The Radio City Christmas Spectacular is an annual Christmas stage musical produced by MSG Entertainment, which operates the theater.
 A New York Christmas tradition since 1933, it features the women's precision dance team known as the Rockettes.
 The Irish dance show Riverdance made its North American debut at Radio City in March 1996, breaking box-office records.
+In 2026, the New York Philharmonic symphony orchestra gave its first-ever performance at Radio City.